 All members of the public on our premises are there at their own risk and must note the lay out of the accommodation and security arrangements.
 Accordingly neither the Auctioneer nor its employees or agents shall incur liability for death or personal injury (except as required by law by reason of our negligence) or similarly for the safety of the property of persons visiting prior to or at a sale.

-Whilst prospective buyers are strongly advised to attend the auction and are always responsible for any decision to bid for a particular Lot and shall be assumed to have carefully inspected and satisfied themselves as to its condition we will if so instructed clearly and in writing execute bids on their behalf.
+Prospective buyers are strongly advised to participate live in the auction and are always responsible for any decision to bid for a particular Lot and shall be assumed to have carefully inspected and satisfied themselves as to its condition.
+We will, if so instructed clearly and in writing, execute bids on their behalf.
 Neither the Auctioneer nor its employees or agents shall be responsible for any failure to do so save where such failure is unreasonable.
-Where two or more commission bids at the same level are recorded we reserve the right in our absolute discretion to prefer the first bid so made.
+Where two or more commission bids at the same level are recorded we reserve the right in our absolute discretion to prefer the first bid so received (where this can be reasonably ascertained).
 The Auctioneer may at its own discretion on your behalf exceed your commission by one bid.
 An instruction to buy with no upper limit will not be accepted.

 The seller warrants to the Auctioneer and you that the seller is the true owner of the property consigned or is properly authorised by the true owner to consign it for sale and is able to transfer good and marketable title to the property free from any third party claims.